nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Export

 In our application export is a utility class.
 The user can export all builds or a specific build to a text file.
 The user can also export all builds to a CSV file.
-The exported files are stored in the `data` folder.
+The exported files are stored in the `data/export` folder.

 ![](/images/Export.png)

 As shown in the sequence diagram above, export is an interface that has two classes that implements it.
 The `ExportText` class and the `ExportCsv` class:

-+ `ExportText` class: This class has a `exportBuild()` method that takes in a `Build` object and export the information and components of the build to a text file that is named after the build name prefixed with `build_`.
++ `ExportText` class: This class has a `exportBuildText()` method that takes in a `Build` object and export the information and components of the build to a text file that is named after the build name prefixed with `build_`.
 The `exportAllBuildsText()` method takes in a `BuildManager` object and export the information and components list of all the builds in the `BuildManager` object to a text file that is named `exportAllBuildsText.txt`.